xarial/codestack/labs/solidworks/swex/add-in/commands-manager/defining-commands/index.md

 title: Defining commands buttons in SOLIDWORKS toolbar using SwEx.AddIn framework
 caption: Defining Commands
 description: Explanations on the ways of defining the commands in groups using SwEx framework for SOLIDWORKS add-ins in C# and VB.NET
-toc_group_name: labs-solidworks-swex
+toc-group-name: labs-solidworks-swex
 order: 1
 ---
 ## Defining Commands

 SwEx framework allows defining the commands in the enumeration (enum).
 In this case the enumeration value become the id of the corresponding command.

-{% include code-tabs.html src="CommandsManager.DefiningCommands" %}
+{#% include code-tabs.html src="CommandsManager.DefiningCommands" %}

 ## Commands Decoration